Accepting PhD Students

 Biography

-Eleanor is a Senior Lecturer in Politics and International Development and Deputy Director of the Master in International Development Practice (MIDP) programme.
-She is also on the Monash Gender, Peace and Security (GPS) Steering Committee.
-Her research and practice focusses on building security and justice after conflict and inclusive approaches to peacebuilding.
+Eleanor is interim Director of the Monash Global Peace and Security centre (Monash GPS) and Senior Lect urer in Politics and International Relations.
+Her research and practice focus on building security and justice after conflict and inclusive approaches to peacebuilding.

-After completing her PhD in Criminology, Eleanor spent the following 20 years working in the field of international development, specialising in security, justice and human rights issues.
-This experience includes 10 years in post-conflict environments in the Balkans and South Asia, working in management and advisory roles with the United Nations and other international organisations.
-Among other positions, she has been the Political Advisor to the Kosovo Protection Corps (KPC) Coordinator in the UN Interim Administration Mission in Kosovo (UNMIK), Head of the Human Rights Coordination Centre of Bosnia and Herzegovina (BiH), War Crimes Advisor to the High Representative of BiH, Deputy Head of the Human Rights and Rule of Law Department in the Office of the High Representative (OHR) in BiH, and Head of the Zvornik Satellite Office of the UN High Commissioner for Refugees (UNHCR) in BiH.
+Eleanor has a PhD in Criminology and has spent 25 years working in the field of conflict, security and justice, including over a decade working in UN peace operations in management and advisory roles with the UN and other international organisations.
+She has been War Crimes Advisor to the High Representative of Bosnia and Herzegovina (BiH), Head of the BiH Human Rights Coordination Centre, Deputy Head of the Human Rights and Rule of Law Department in the Office of the High Representative (OHR) iin BiH, Head of the UN Refugee Agency Satellite Office in Eastern Republika Srpska covering Srebrenica, Chef de Cabinet for an EU technical mission in BiH, Political Advisor to the Kosovo Protection Corps (KPC) Coordinator in the UN Interim Administration Mission in Kosovo (UNMIK), and UN Gender Mainstreaming Focal Point.
 Her work has included building state security and justice institutions, working with demobilized guerrilla groups, addressing war crimes and human rights violations, promoting gender equality and inclusive approaches to peacebuilding, and addressing issues related to organised crime and terrorism.

 Since leaving the UN, Eleanor has worked at a number of universities, including the University of Leicester, where she developed and delivered the online MSc program in Security, Conflict and International Development (SCID) and established the SCID Panel of Experts, designed to bridge the gap between academia and practice.
 She has also provided consultancy services to various international organisations, NGOs, governments and universities, including the UN Development Programme (UNDP), World Bank (WB), Saferworld, The Geneva Centre for Security Sector Governance (DCAF), The Asia Foundation (TAF), International Alert, the Croatian Agency for Science and Higher Education (ASHE), and the Open University (OU).